Scroll to top

 Workcamp themes

-You can find over 20 types/themes of workcamps.
+You can find up to 19 different themes of workcamps.
 Many workcamps are oriented on construction work or renovation but If you’re more interested in social work you can work with children, elders or people with disabilities.
 You can also work at an eco-farm or organize a music festival.

 Leisure